nasearle/publishing-build-tools/en/codelabs/lab-indexeddb/index.md

 #### Explanation

-<code>idb.open</code> takes a database name, version number, and optional callback function for performing database updates (not included in the above code).
+`idb.open` takes a database name, version number, and optional callback function for performing database updates (not included in the above code).
 The version number determines whether the upgrade callback function is called.
 If the version number is greater than the version number of the database existing in the browser, then the upgrade callback is executed.

 <div class="note">
 <strong>Note: </strong>If at any point in the codelab your database gets into a bad state, you can delete it from the console with the following command: <code>indexedDB.deleteDatabase('couches-n-things');</code>.
 Note that you can't delete the database while the testing page is open.